For this Container cover I used a basket weave stitch turned sideways.

 Take a Few small strands of yarn and tie them on for the ear tuffs.
 You can fray them if you want a more feathered look.

 Hope you enjoy making him as much as I did.
-Leave a comment below and a picture of your cover too.
+Send me a picture of your cover too.
 I would love to see them.